-According to experts, the price of ETH could increase to a new high level of $3,500 by the end of 2021.
+According to experts, the price of ETH could increase to a new high level of $5,000 in 2022.
 The knock-on effect has been that interest in Ethereum is at an all-time high, with investors seeking to learn how to trade Ethereum.
 The proof is in the fact that the number of active ETH wallets has increased by 50% in the space of just one year.

 While it’s true that active wallets dipped to a two-month low towards the end of 2020, this can be explained by:

 Despite this lull, experts remain unfazed, as the medium-term fundamentals of ETH remain in solid condition.
 Bulls will still currently answer the question “is Ethereum a good investment?” with a resounding “yes”.

 Current Ethereum investment news seems to point towards the idea that Ethereum 2.0 is all but upon us.
 This involves a shift in the premise of the currency to a stake model as opposed to a proof-of-concept model, impacting upon the usability and price of Ethereum as the speed and quantity of transactions improve.

 As the DeFi (deregulated finance) revolution unfolds, the number of Ethereum transactions is set to increase exponentially.
 From outside appearances, the DeFi world might seem quite dull (think logistics and inventory management), but a shift towards liquidity in industry models means that the capital used in DeFi transactions can be loaned out as credit.
 This means owners of ETH will receive totally risk-free interest returns on any capital being used in such systems.